 - The way in which an initial concern was handled; - The conduct or actions of pupils; - The action or lack of action of members of staff; - Inappropriate discipline; - Lack of information. - 3.1 Pupils too may wish to express a concern where they feel they have been treated unfairly.
 They should be encouraged to speak to an appropriate adult who should investigate the concern and seek to resolve the matter informally.
-Should the investigation raise serious issues, these should be dealt with through the appropriate channels. - 3.2 Visitors to the school or those in the wider community may make verbal complaints or allegations or written complaints.
-These should be investigated as with parental complaints and the complainant responded to, while maintaining confidentiality. - 3.3 If a member, trustee, governor, or member of staff, receives a written complaint it must be forwarded to the Headteacher, or the Chair of the school's Local Governing Body (LGB).
-If the complaint is about the Headteacher or Chair of the LGB, it must be forwarded to the Trust Leads.
-If it is about the Trust Leads it should be forwarded to the Chair of the Trust Board.
+Should the investigation raise serious issues, these should be dealt with through the appropriate channels. - 3.2 Visitors to the School or those in the wider community may make verbal complaints or allegations or written complaints.
+These should be investigated as with parental complaints and the complainant responded to, while maintaining confidentiality. - 3.3 If a member, director, governor, or member of staff, receives a written complaint it must be forwarded to the Headteacher, or the Chair of the school's Local Governing Body (LGB) if the complaint is about the Headteacher, or the Chief Executive Officer of the Trust (CEO) if the complaint is about the Chair of the LGB.